demisto/content/IndicatorFields/incidentfield-firstseenbyfeed_CHANGELOG.md

-Changed the name of the *firstseenbyfeed* field to *firstseenbysource*.
+Changed the name of the *firstseenbyfeed* field to *firstseenbysource*.-